Samsung/tizen-docs/docs/application/native/guides/ui/efl/mobile/component-tooltip.md

    The second parameter defines a callback which is triggered each time the tooltip is shown.
 Use the callback to create the content to be shown in the tooltip.
 The callback returns a pointer to an `Evas_Object`.

    The fourth parameter defines a callback which is triggered when the tooltip disappears.
-Use the callback to delete the previously allocated
+Use the callback to delete the previously allocated `Evas_Object`.

    ```
    elm_object_tooltip_content_cb_set(obj, tooltip_content_cb, data, tooltip_content_del_cb);